 Both agreements may be scaled to reflect targeted production output and are subject to detailed negotiations and binding agreements.

 In May 2019, Diatreme announced a maiden Indicated Resource for the Galalar project, comprising 21.5Mt > 99% SiO2, with total resources (Indicated and Inferred) rising to 30.2Mt > 99% SiO2, with a new satellite deposit identified at West Nob Point.
-The results have further increased confidence in the project's ability to become a source of premium quality silica product to growing Asian markets, including the fast-growing solar panel market.

 Bulk testing results have confirmed the project's ability to produce a world-class silica sand product at 99.9% SiO2, meeting the requirements for high-end glass and solar panel manufacturing, capable of attracting premium prices.
 Significantly, testwork has demonstrated the Galalar silica sand product can be upgraded to "ultra-low iron" (sub 50ppm Fe2O3), attracting even higher prices.

 In December 2019, Diatreme lodged a Mining Lease Application (MLA) for the project encompassing an area of 523 ha, including all of the identified Mineral Resource.
+This was followed by the lodgement in February 2020 of an application to undertake a voluntary Environmental Impact Statement (EIS).

 - One of the largest high purity silica exploration land packages in Australia, covering an area of 542 sq km in Queensland’s Eastern Cape York region, around 200km north of Cairns